-Inpatient hospital (continued) You pay Other hospital services and supplies (ancillary services), such as: Aetna Transplant Network: \$75 copayment per Operating, recovery, maternity, and other treatment rooms day, up to a maximum of \$750 per admission Prescribed drugs and medicines Network: \$75 copayment per day, up to a maximum of \$750 per admission Diagnostic tests, such as X-rays, laboratory and pathology services, MRIs, and CAT scans Non-Network: 40% of the Plan's allowance and any difference between our allowance and the Blood or blood plasma billed amount Dressings, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen Anesthetics, including nurse anesthetist services Autologous blood donations Internal prosthesis Note: We base payment on whether the facility or a health care professional bills for the services or supplies.
+Inpatient hospital (continued) You pay Other hospital services and supplies (ancillary services), such as: Operating, recovery, maternity, and other treatment rooms Prescribed drugs and medicines Diagnostic tests, such as X-rays, laboratory and pathology services, MRIs, and CAT scans Blood or blood plasma Aetna Transplant Network: \$75 copayment per day, up to a maximum of \$750 per admission Network: \$75 copayment per day, up to a maximum of \$750 per admission Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount Dressings, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen Anesthetics, including nurse anesthetist services Autologous blood donations Internal prosthesis Note: We base payment on whether the facility or a health care professional bills for the services or supplies.
 For example, when the hospital bills for its anesthetists' services, we pay Hospital benefits and when the anesthetist bills, we pay under Section 5(b).
-Note: The maximum benefit for any organ/tissue transplant(s) as described on page 55 is: • Aetna Transplant Network: \$1,000,000 per occurrence.
-To use the Aetna Institutes of Excellence program, this must be your primary plan for payment of benefits. • Network and Non-Network: \$200,000 per occurrence for Network services or \$100,000 per occurrence for Non-Network services.
+Note: The maximum benefit for any organ/tissue transplant(s) as described on page 57 is: Aetna Transplant Network: \$1,000,000 per occurrence.
+To use the Aetna Institutes of Excellence program, this must be your primary plan for payment of benefits.
+Network and Non-Network: \$200,000 per occurrence for Network services or \$100,000 per occurrence for Non-Network services.
 Expenses related to complications arising during the transplant admission are considered part of the same occurrence.
 Outpatient prescription drugs and approved travel expenses related to the transplant are not subject to the transplant maximums.
 See Section 5(b) for transplant-related professional services.
 Note: To use the Aetna Institutes of Excellence program, this must be your primary plan for payment of benefits.
-Note: Chemotherapy, when supported by a bone marrow transplant or autologous stem cell support is covered only for the specific diagnoses listed on pages 57-59.
+Note: Chemotherapy, when supported by a bone marrow transplant or autologous stem cell support is covered only for the specific diagnoses listed on pages 59-61.
 Note: The Plan pays Inpatient hospital benefits as shown above in connection with dental procedures only when a non-dental physical impairment exists that makes hospitalization necessary to safeguard the health of the patient.
-Note: Benefits for admission to Christian Science nursing facilities are limited to 50 days per person per calendar year.